 - I have a depression symptom that looks a lot like simply giving up.

 And all of these factors weigh into my adulthood personality and personality disorders.
-I am conflict adverse.
+I am conflict-averse.
 I’d rather lie to you than fight you, about anything.
 (Kinda wimpy, right?)
 Well, these parts of me also caused me to lose the three primary relationships in my life in some form or fashion.

 In both my marriage and my recent relationship my depression was really the crushing factor that caused the other person to opt-out.
 And I get it.
 I don’t blame either of them for their instincts towards their own personal preservation.
 I was a wreck.
 And I had no idea when or how I was going to get out of it.
 I was hopeless and it made them hopeless too.
 And two hopeless people can only be together so long before something breaks.
 It’s terrifying and heartbreaking at the same time.
 And both times I was asked to leave.
 I get it.
 I honor both of them for taking care of themselves.
 That’s all we can do in life, take care of ourselves.
 Even if it means ending a loving relationship.